matzegoebel/WRFlux/README.md

 An example namelist file based on the `em_les` test case can be found here:
 [`wrflux/wrflux/test/input/namelist.input.wrflux`](https://github.com/matzegoebel/WRFlux/blob/master/wrflux/wrflux/test/input/namelist.input.wrflux)

-In addition to the namelist variables `output_{t,q,u,v,w}_fluxes` and `output_{t,q,u,v,w}_fluxes_add` you can of course control the output by changing the entries in `registry.wrflux` or using an iofields file.
+In addition to the namelist variables `output_{t,q,u,v,w}_fluxes` and `output_{t,q,u,v,w}_fluxes_add`, you can of course control the output by changing the entries in `registry.wrflux` or using an iofields file (namelist setting `iofields_filename`).
+In this way you can save disk space, for instance, if you do not need the convection scheme tendencies or do not even have a convection scheme activated.
 Instantaneous fluxes are by default not output.

 ### Post-processing

-In the post-processing, the tendencies are calculated by differentiating the fluxes and decomposed into mean, resolved turbulent, and SGS.
+In the post-processing, the tendencies are calculated by differentiating the fluxes and decomposed into mean, resolved turbulence, and SGS.
 To check the closure of the budget, all forcing terms are added and the total model tendency over the averaging interval is calculated.
 The post-processing is done with a python package located in the directory `wrflux`.
 The tendency calculations can be done with the function `tools.calc_tendencies`.
 A template script is given by [`tendency_calcs.py`](https://github.com/matzegoebel/WRFlux/blob/master/wrflux/wrflux/tendency_calcs.py).
 This script sets the arguments and runs `tools.calc_tendencies` for some example WRF output data located in the directory `example`.
 Then the output is checked for consistency and a profile plot is drawn.

 The budget for each variable can be calculated in several different ways specified by the `budget_methods` argument.
 This is a list of strings, where each string is a combination of the following settings separated by a space:

-- `cartesian`: advective tendencies in Cartesian instead of native form
+- `cartesian`: advective tendencies in Cartesian instead of native (terrain-following) form
 - `dz_out_x`: use alternative corrections with derivatives of z taken out of temporal and horizontal derivatives;
 horizontal corrections derived from horizontal flux (requires cartesian)
 - `dz_out_z`: use alternative corrections with derivatives of z taken out of temporal and horizontal derivatives;
 horizontal corrections derived from vertical flux (requires cartesian)
 - `force_2nd_adv`: use 2nd-order advection
 - `theta_pert` : Compute budget for WRF's prognostic variable potential temeperature perturbation ![](https://latex.codecogs.com/svg.latex?\theta_\mathrm{p}=\theta-300\,\mathrm{K}) instead of full ![](https://latex.codecogs.com/svg.latex?\theta).

+Except for the first one, these options are mainly for testing purposes to see the effect of approximations on the budget closure.
+This is addressed in the publication that I currently prepare.

 For the tendencies in Cartesian form, corrections are applied to the total tendency and to the horizontal derivatives and the vertical flux is using the Cartesian vertical velocity.
 See [Theory/Advection equation transformations](#advection-equation-transformations) for details.
 For an explanation of `dz_out_x` and `dz_out_z`, see [Theory/Alternative Corrections](#alternative-corrections).